| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 See Figure 4-A and information on the following pages to determine if you are eligible

-To qualify for the foreign earned income exclusion, the foreign
+to claim the exclusion or deduction.
+Tax Home in Foreign Country To qualify for the foreign earned income exclusion, the foreign

 housing exclusion, or the foreign housing deduction, your tax home must be in a